ParthProLegend/Komiko/README.md

 # Komiko
-A ChatBot in development.
-Trying to do my best and making it as an alternative to Google Assistant.
+An Assistant ChatBot in development.
+Trying my best and making it as an assistant for PC.

 A thorny path ahead.
 Any Help would be appreciated.